NHSDigital/software-engineering-quality-framework/any-decision-record-template.md

 ## Consequences

 Describe the resulting context, after applying the decision.
 All the identified consequences should be listed here, not just the positive ones.
 Any decision comes with many implications.
 For example, it may introduce a need to make other decisions as an effect of cross-cutting concerns; it may impact structural or operational characteristics of the software, and influence non-functional requirements; as a result, some things may become easier or more difficult to do because of this change.
 What are the trade-offs?

+What are the conditions under which this decision no longer applies or becomes irrelevant?

 ## Compliance